lgbrownjr/ser2bt-bridge/README.md

   * Select *Network at boot*, then select *No* to Disable *Waiting for network on boot*.
 * From the main menu, under *localization Options* verify, or set:
   * Setup locals.
-    * De-select the default selection of *en_GB.UTF-8 UTF-8* (if you are'nt from Great Briton), and select your contrie's local.
+    * De-select the default selection of *en_GB.UTF-8 UTF-8* (if you are'nt from Great Britain), and select your contrie's local.
     * Select *Ok*, then tab to and select *Ok".
     * Select the local you selected in the previous screen, then tab to and select *Ok".
   * Set timezone on the pi.